ettysekhon/eric/README.md

   -> control adobe data refresh/poll frequency
 * persist data on device for offline viewing?
 * submit to app/play store

+### Any other features:
+---
+* nav bar header with parallax
+* swipeable screen (left makes you pop navigator)
+* Use PixelRatio for Images?
+* Responsive text - bigger text for bigger devices

 ### Screens:
 ---